Atenrev/chessformers/readme.md

 ```

 ### 2. Data
 * Download the [3.5 Million Chess Games dataset](https://www.kaggle.com/milesh1/35-million-chess-games).
-Put it in a dataset folder inside the root folder.
+Put it in a "dataset" folder inside the root folder and rename the txt file to ```kaggle2.txt```.
 * Run ```process_kaggle.py``` to pre-process the dataset.

 You can also use your own dataset.
 In that case, you should adapt the ```dataset.py``` script accordingly.